rohitaryan2211/Spotify-Discover-Weekly-Archive/README.md

-# Spotify Top 50 Tracks Daily Update
+# Spotify Discover Weekly Archive

 A project for archiving Discover Weekly tracks from Spotify using Python.